Earring: History

 Piercing the ears for wearing earrings is practical for two main reasons: first, wearing earrings in pierced ears for prolonged periods is far less uncomfortable than alternative means of attachment to the earlobe (such as clips), and second, the fastenings are generally more secure, which means that the risk of losing an earring is lower.
 However, styles and attitudes in the late 19th and the first half of the 20th century dictated that piercing one's ears was considered primitive, barbaric, or to be practised only within certain ethnic groups; thus earrings during this period were predominantly clip-ons.
-In 1951 Queen Elizabeth II had her ears pierced so that she could wear a pair of earrings given her as a wedding present, perhaps prompting many other women to follow suit.
+In 1951 Princess Elizabeth had her ears pierced so that she could wear a pair of earrings given her as a wedding present, perhaps prompting many other women to follow suit.
 By the late 1950s or early 1960s, the practice of piercing the ears re-emerged in the Western world, among young women who wished to identify with the anti-materialist youth culture, and as an act of generational rebellion, especially those who had travelled to more distant or exotic locations.
 Teenage girls held "ear-piercing parties", where they performed the procedure on one another.
 By the mid-1960s, with the invention of more modern ear-piercing devices, physicians began to offer ear piercing as a service; simultaneously, Manhattan jewelry stores were some of the earliest commercial, non-medical locations for having one's ears pierced.

 By the late 1960s, ear piercing began to make inroads among men through the hippie and gay communities, although they had been popular among sailors for decades (or longer).